There is a brief biography at the book’s web site.

-Below: Two Biographical Sketches for the Provost Professor induction ceremony: The one Kruschke wrote and the one they wrote.
+Below are two biographical sketches for the Provost Professor induction ceremony.
+The first sketch is the one Kruschke wrote, and the second sketch is the one they subsequently wrote.

 The sketch Kruschke wrote and submitted when they requested:

 Kruschke grew up in northern California, and during his teenage years he dreamed of a career in astronomy.
 Despite that dream, he declined a scholarship to study astrophysics at Michigan State University because he was afraid of moving to the Midwest.
 While an undergraduate at Berkeley, he decided he would be disappointed by a career in astrophysics because he would be spending all his time staring at computer screens instead of gazing at the stars.
 He ultimately shifted his studies to cognitive psychology, which, it turns out, requires spending all his time staring at computer screens to analyze what people do when staring at computer screens.
 In 1989, after six years of graduate school with no publications and no dissertation, the IU Psychology Department made the audacious move to interview him.
 On the airline flight returning from the interview, Kruschke read an article that had been handed to him by an IU professor, and before the plane landed Kruschke knew he had to create a completely new dissertation project, which he produced during his first year as a lecturer at IU.
 The IU Psychology department convinced Kruschke that the Midwest is not such a scary place after all.